Aleksandr Lukashenko meets with heads of CIS mass media

-According to Alexander Lukashenko, the most important thing is that the agreement should not close the door for Ukraine into the future Eurasian Economic Union, now the Customs Union.
+According to Aleksandr Lukashenko, the most important thing is that the agreement should not close the door for Ukraine into the future Eurasian Economic Union, now the Customs Union.
 “If they sign this agreement and it is not economically sound for us and the Russian Federation we will not agree to this.
 It is our common stance and it was voiced, including by the Russian premier, at the relevant talks with Ukrainian counterparts,” the President of Belarus said.

 However, the President said that there is no certainty about Armenia's accession to the Customs Union so far.
 “There are a lot of uncertainties about the process.
 Haste is worst of all.
 You know that Ukraine, Moldova and Armenia are planning to sign an association agreement with the EU.
 I have not analyzed the draft agreements of Armenia and Moldova.
 But together with Russia we have analyzed the draft documents of Ukraine.
 If these are similar documents, then it is understandable how deep and far our partners - Moldovans and Armenians are ready to go in this direction.
 I have already spoken on this topic and I am very pleased that after some time, at the meeting with the Ukrainians Dmitry Medvedev repeated what I said literally word for word.
 However, the Russians criticized me badly for that position before Medvedev voiced it.
 It was just embarrassing for some Russian media.
-We have no concerns over Ukraine’s dialogue with the EU,” Alexander Lukashenko said.
+We have no concerns over Ukraine’s dialogue with the EU,” Aleksandr Lukashenko said.

 The head of state stressed that when he heard that Armenia did not mind joining the Customs Union, he discussed this issue with the Russian leadership and asked the President of Armenia in Sochi about how they were going to sign an agreement on accession to the Customs Union.
 "I believe that it is not even the first step, but half a step, because there is no certainty in this matter," the President of Belarus said.

 The President underlined that, in his opinion "today we are talking about a half-step of Armenia and the purpose is one - to have Armenia with us."
 The President stressed that this is his point of view and the issue is still open for discussion.
-Alexander Lukashenko also noted that on this issue the Belarusians and the Russians stick to one position that all should sit down and discuss how Armenia sees its future - the Customs Union, the SES on the one hand and the EU on the other.
+Aleksandr Lukashenko also noted that on this issue the Belarusians and the Russians stick to one position that all should sit down and discuss how Armenia sees its future - the Customs Union, the SES on the one hand and the EU on the other.
 All of this will be considered in Minsk.

 “I do not exclude that it may even be a document of Armenia’s intent to join the Customs Union,” stressed the President.
 He noted that Armenia wil not be able to join the Customs Union tomorrow or the day after tomorrow.
-Armenia can join the Customs Union only when it completes all procedures and adopts the regulatory instruments and agreements already in force, Alexander Lukashenko said.
+Armenia can join the Customs Union only when it completes all procedures and adopts the regulatory instruments and agreements already in force, Aleksandr Lukashenko said.